chris-hildebrandt/LearnAndCode-2.3/Course-Materials/Weekly-Modules/week-13-liskov-substitution.md

 ## 8. Submission Process

-- Commit `Week 13 – LSP contract tests`.
-- PR summary includes snippet of contract test and link to passing run.
-- Weekly issue documents at least one behaviour clarified by the contract.
+1. Create a new branch for your weekly work (e.g., `git checkout -b week-13-submission`).
+2. Commit your changes to this branch (e.g., `git commit -m "feat: Complete Week 13 work"`).
+3. Push the branch to your forked repository on GitHub.
+4. On GitHub, create a Pull Request from your new branch to your `main` branch.
+5. Review, approve, and merge your own Pull Request.

 ## 9. Journal and Discussion Prep

 (Use this section as a journal of your learning.
 Answer the questions below after completing the reading and assignment.
 ALSO record any questions or comments you would like to bring up during this week's discussion.)

 ### Journal:
-- *Contract Definition:* Capture one behavioural rule you wrote into interface docs.
+- *Contract Definition:* Capture one behavioral rule you wrote into interface docs.
 - *Test Coverage:* Note which contract test caught differences between fake and real implementations.

 ### Discussion Prep: